IoT Trends To Drive Innovation For Business In 2019-2020

 Forget about the hype: by 2020, the Internet of Things is predicted to generate an additional $344B in revenues, as well as to drive $177B in cost reductions.
-IoT and augmented reality are already enhancing performance of major US-based factories.
-They are making your car and home as smart as the notions claim to be.
-They are in the hands of your employees, covering routine management issues and increasing their productivity by 40-60%.
+IoT and enhanced reality solutions are already increasing performance metrics of major US-based factories.
+They are in the hands of your employees, covering routine management issues and boosting their productivity by 40-60%.

-As predicted by IndustryARC, the Industrial IoT (IIoT) market will reach $123.89B by 2021; and it's already gathering power through 2018.
-At the recent conferences, besides a variety of smart consumer products, we encountered large corporations—from healthcare to industrial businesses—that had well-defined needs to embrace tech advances.
+As predicted by IndustryARC, the Industrial IoT (IIoT) market will reach $123.89B by 2021; and it has already gathered power through 2018.
+At the recent conferences, besides a variety of smart consumer products, we encountered large corporations—from healthcare to industrial businesses—that had the need to embrace tech advances.

 How can such a factory boost productivity seamlessly under these conditions?
-Innovation is an option, and it lies in a combination of augmented reality, IoT, and app development.
-It allows engineers to monitor operations and gather data from various sensors with hands-free devices in real time.
-With this idea in mind, we are required to consult, build tech stack options, and implement the solution.
+Innovation is an option, and in this case it lay in a combination of augmented reality, IoT, and mobile development.
+This solution would allow engineers to monitor operations and gather data from various sensors with hands-free devices in real time.
+With this idea in mind, we were required to consult, form a tech stack, and implement the product.

-The second case concerns one of the leading construction works corporations, which has the need to update the product line.
-It must be based on the existing models with an addition of IoT hardware modules and the software component that accumulates and analyzes data, builds optimization models for the usage of high-end equipment, as well as prevents possible breakdowns according to the data analysis.
+The second case concerns one of the leading construction works corporations, which had the need to update its product line.
+It had to be based on the existing models with an addition of IoT hardware modules and the software component that would accumulate and analyze data, build optimization models for the usage of high-end equipment, as well as prevent possible breakdowns according to data analysis.
 This proved to be a surefire way to smoke the market competition by delivering a more valuable product.

 - • The Internet of Things is driven by industries

 - • Wider adoption of consumer IoT

 - • Interoperability matters

 - • IoT security issues and constantly evolving solutions